-Enhanced gate security (EGS) is a relatively new feature introduced to HMP Forest Bank in 2021/22.
+The Enhanced Gate Security (EGS) was introduced to HMP Forest Bank in 2021/22.
 This initiative has seen the gate security team merge with the Visitor's Centre to help make the visiting experience seamless and more controlled.
 Visitors are now searched and processed more efficiently which helps to reduce waiting times.
 Feedback from this change has been positive with visitors reporting they feel safer going through the process.